ibm-cloud-docs/account/iam-whatis.md

 ### Multifactor authentication
 {: #mfa-feature}

 You can require multifactor authentication (MFA) for every user in the account or just users with non-federated IDs who do not use SSO.
-All users with an IBMid use a time-based one-time passcode (TOTP) MFA method, and any users with a different type of ID must be enabled to use the TOTP, security questions, or external authentication method separately.
+All users with an IBMid use a time-based one-time passcode (TOTP) MFA factor, and any users with a different type of ID must be enabled to use the TOTP, security questions, or external authentication factor separately.
 For more information, see [Types of multifactor authentication](/docs/account?topic=account-types).

 ### Service to service authorizations
 {: #service-authorizations-feature}